Supporting water management for the future

 – Roseanne Farrant, Deniliquin landholder

-For more than 20 years, this program of research at CSU has been developing knowledge of the Murray-Darling Basin and other water systems.
-Led by Professor Robyn Watts and Dr Skye Wassens, it brings together a large team of experts across multiple research projects from CSU and other organisations.
+For more than 20 years, this program of research at Charles Sturt University has been developing knowledge of the Murray-Darling Basin and other water systems.
+Led by Professor Robyn Watts and Dr Skye Wassens, it brings together a large team of experts across multiple research projects from Charles Sturt University and other organisations.
 Over an extended period, the team has built expertise in the ecosystem and how it responds to different conditions, including droughts, floods, algal blooms and blackwater.

 The current focus of this research program is the Long Term Intervention Monitoring (LTIM) Project.
-CSU-led teams are monitoring water system health indicators at seven sites in the Edward-Wakool system and Murrumbidgee over five years to evaluate Commonwealth environmental watering decisions.
+Charles Sturt University-led teams are monitoring water system health indicators at seven sites in the Edward-Wakool system and Murrumbidgee over five years to evaluate Commonwealth environmental watering decisions.

 Differences between sites receiving and sites not receiving environmental water are being observed to collect data and build a model which can be used to predict the effects of different watering conditions.
 The Commonwealth Environmental Water Office (CEWO) will use results to ensure they are able to deliver on objectives of the Murray-Darling Basin Authority’s Environmental Watering Plan.